 The garden at Mission San Diego is immaculate with tons of well kept colored flowers and rows of pathways all looking up at the bell tower.

 This is one of those spots you will want to take your time is as it is serene and peaceful.

 There is a statue of Father Serra here that you will see at every one of the California missions as well.

 In the middle of the garden, there is a fountain that adds to the area’s appeal.

 After exiting the garden, you will head into the Pieta Garden, which is full of massive cacti.
 I think some of them may have reached 20 feet tall; it was crazy.

 From here, you head into the museum, which is a small, one-room area but which has a lot of great visuals.
 There is an area dedicated to the Indians in the area.

 There is also an area that shows some of the sacred relics from when the mission was actually in use.

 The museum is nice to see, but there isn’t a lot there.

-On the way out don’t forget to stop by La Camilla which is the smaller chapel off to the side and which has immaculate old choir stands which are unique to see.
+On the way out, don’t forget to stop by La Camilla, which is the smaller chapel off to the side and which has immaculate old choir stands to see.